Get skilled up.

 Building Contractors Association of Northeast Indiana

 The association is made up of general and specialty contractors, architects, engineers, material suppliers and professional service providers.
 The group is active in professional and safety education; government affairs and legislative monitoring; and economic and workforce development.
+High school juniors and seniors can enroll in the BCA’s annual construction academy.

 FWCS Career Academy